xanonDev/pinkcord/README.md

 1. Install Python from the [official website](https://www.python.org/downloads/).
 2. Download the files from this repository.
-3. Open the command prompt in Windows or the terminal in Linux and run `python setup.py`.
-If that doesn't work, try `py setup.py`.
+3. Open a command prompt on Windows or a terminal on Linux and run python setup.py.
+If that doesn't work, try py setup.py. or if you are on windows you can just click on setup.bat
 4. Follow the instructions provided.

 ## Platforms